 Thermage FLX uses fifth-generation radiofrequency technology, allowing you to experience lifting and tightening effects after just one treatment.

-Thermage is an excellent entry-level option for non-invasive facial rejuvenation.
-It uses radiofrequency energy to heat the collagen in the dermis, resulting in a tighter, more defined complexion.
+Thermage is an excellent entry-level option for non-invasive facial lifting.
+It works by using radiofrequency energy to heat the collagen in the dermis, resulting in a tighter and more defined complexion.

-Area/Specification Seoul Market Price (Korean Won) Approximate Taiwanese Dollar Equivalent Taiwan Market Price (Taiwanese Dollar)
+Area/Specification Seoul Market Price (Korean Won) Converted to Taiwanese Dollars (Approximate) Taiwan Market Price (Taiwanese Dollar)

 Full Face (300 Treatments) 280,000 to 400,000 Approximately 7,000 to 10,000 Approximately 18,000 to 28,000